carlosdhoyos/fluid_mechanics/_build/html/_sources/environment.md

 ## Setting Up the Environment

-To replicate the exact Python environment I am using for this course, you can download the `environment.yml` file or view its contents below.
+To replicate the exact Python environment I am using for this course, you can replicate the `environment.yml` file or view its contents below.

 ### Environment File Contents